tanseydavid/tanseydavid.github.io/_posts/2012-09-12-how-to-write-a-blog.md

 ---
 layout: post
-title:  "New's Year Eve is Awesome"
+title:  "How to Write a Blog"
 ---

 How to Write a Blog